 Scooby-Doo: [pretends to have a heart attack]Mondavarious: Stop it, Scooby.
 It didn't work the first 33 times you did it.Scooby-Doo: I'm dead, I tell you!Mondavarious: Then why are you talking?Scooby-Doo: [Face Palm] Rupid!

-NASA member: "When did you feel these feelings of... self-despair?"NASA guy: "Oh, and Daphne!
-That chick is SO HOT!"NASA member: "And that giant Great Dane."NASA member: "I don't remember a 'Thelma'."
+Therapist: "Velma, when did you first experience these feelings of low self-esteem?"Patient 1: "Oh, and Daphne!
+That chick is SO HOT!"Patient 2: "And that giant Great Dane."Patient 3: "I don't remember a 'Thelma'."

 - Fred, Velma and Daphne have flashbacks.
 Well, originally.
 Fred wrote a book named "Fred on Fred: The Many Faces of Me", which was a really bad seller.
-Velma was working at NASA.
+Velma, who claimed to have been working for NASA, was in therapy.

-- All quotes from NASA...
-And Daphne learned karate... well, kind of.
+- And Daphne learned karate... well, kind of.

 - And the deleted animated opening, and Velma's song; when Mondavarious says that: